-Remark 4.
-Optimal forward (backward) straight arcs from any G ends on C{G_F} (C{G_R}) (see also [13] for details).
+Remark 3.
+Optimal forward (resp. backward) straight arcs from any G ends on $\partial SF(G)$ (resp. $\partial SB(G)$) (see [12] for details).

-Based on all the above properties, we are now able to

-obtain a sufficient family of optimal paths by excluding particular sequences of extremals.
+Based on all the above properties, we are now able to obtain a sufficient family of optimal paths by excluding particular sequences of extremals.